STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Conclusions

-As future work, we look at a few different avenues open for research: (1) addressing the found limitations by removing the dynamic assumptions for the target's motion (i.e., constant heading, depth, and velocity) and generalizing the motion model with, for example, a Gaussian process factor; (2) extending the scenario to cover all prox-ops phases, i.e., carrying out the change of representation when crossing the hybrid-sensing threshold for full 6-DoF estimation of the target; (3) closing the loop on the remaining pipeline---i.e., to connect the output of the estimator to the planning and control modules onboard the chaser; (4) addressing the curse of parameter tuning by properly modeling the noise characteristics of USBL range and bearing measurements and the motion of the target.
+As future work, we look at a few different avenues open for research: (1) addressing the found limitations by removing the dynamic assumptions for the target's motion (i.e., constant heading, depth, and velocity) and generalizing the motion model with, for example, a Gaussian process factor; (2) extending the scenario to cover all prox-ops phases, i.e., carrying out the change of representation when crossing the hybrid-sensing threshold for full 6-DoF estimation of the target; (3) closing the loop on the remaining pipeline---i.e., to connect the output of the estimator to the planning and control modules onboard the chaser; and (4) further investigating the noise characteristics of USBL range and bearing measurements to develop more principled and robust methods for including these sparse, noisy, and outlier-prone relative measurements in our framework to achieve better real-time incremental performance.